 How to Stop Your Cat From Using Your Holiday Decorations to Torture You

-There is a way to keep these holiday chaos demons at bay — here are some tips.
+There is a way to keep these holiday chaos demons at bay—here are some tips.

 Share Article

-Let Your Cat Scale the Heights (of the Christmas Tree)
+Let your cat scale the heights (of the Christmas tree)

-Certified Cat Behaviorist and Kinship Expert Collective member Cristin Tamburoopens in a new tab says that cats are naturally drawn to play with or “hunt” things that are hanging, moving, or sparkling.
+Cat behaviorist and Kinship Expert Collective member Cristin Tamburoopens in a new tab says that cats are naturally drawn to play with or “hunt” things that are hanging, moving, or sparkling.
 “As one of the few animals that are both predator and prey, cats like to hide and climb, as this helps them feel more safe and secure in their territory,” Tamburo says.

+You might want to let your cat enjoy their presents a little earlier.
+A new scratching post and some fun catnip toys can be a very convenient distraction from all the new objects going up around the house.
 “The more enrichment (and entertainment) we can have for our cats throughout the home, the less interested they will be in our holiday decorations,” Tamburo says.

 Many of us have those special ornamentsopens in a new tab and holiday decorations that have been passed down for generations.
 And it takes a cat approximately five seconds to completely destroy that family heirloom.